MP Estate Planning UK

 Asset reporting: what you must supply

 Prepare clear descriptions and values at the time of registration.
+The TRS will ask for specific categories.
 Typical entries include:

-• Shares: company name, number of shares, class/type and approximate value.
+• Shares: company name, number of shares, class/type and approximate market value.

-• Partnerships: brief description, start date and estimated worth.
+• Partnerships: brief description of the partnership, start date and estimated worth of the trust’s interest.

-• Businesses: trading name, activity, address and value estimate.
+• Businesses: trading name, activity, registered address and estimated value.

-• Money and valuables: total cash, and descriptions plus values for cars, jewellery or art.
+• Money and valuables: total cash held, plus descriptions and values for items such as vehicles, jewellery, or art.

-• Property and land: address or description, full market value at registration and the trust’s portion if not wholly owned.
+• Property and land: full address or description, market value at the date of registration, and the trust’s share if the property is not wholly owned by the trust.

-“Accurate valuations at the time of registration reduce follow‑up queries and speed tax processing.”
+“Accurate valuations at the time of registration reduce follow-up queries from HMRC and speed up tax processing.
+If in doubt, obtain a formal valuation — it will serve you well for future 10-year periodic charge calculations too.”

 Asset typeRequired detailsWhy it matters

-Property / landAddress/description, full value, portion ownedAffects SDLT, IHT and potential filing duties
+Property / landAddress/description, full value, portion ownedAffects SDLT, IHT periodic charges and potential CGT on disposal

-BusinessesName, description, address, valueClarifies trading income and taxable assets
+BusinessesName, description, address, valueClarifies trading income and eligibility for Business Property Relief

-Money & valuablesTotal cash, item descriptions, valuesHelps confirm balance and capital totals
+Money & valuablesTotal cash, item descriptions, valuesConfirms the trust fund balance and capital totals for reporting

 For practical help on using an agent to complete the form, see our guide on using an agent to register.